plerohellec/playwright_llm/README.md

 The CLI scripts respect these settings too: `bin/one_shot.rb` accepts `--[no-]headless` and `--user-agent`, while `bin/playwright-chat.rb` now supports the same flags on the command line (with the previous `PLAYWRIGHT_LLM_USER_AGENT` environment override still available).

-That logger will be reused by agents, browsers, and tools, so all PlaywrightLlm log output follows the handler you provide.
+That logger will be reused by agents, browsers, and tools, so all PlaywrightLLM log output follows the handler you provide.

 ## Development